National Democratic Front (Pakistan): History

 Disqualification Order and Election Bodies Disqualification Order were barred from joining any political party.
-However, the act didn’t mention political alliance and disqualified politicians started to join National Democratic Front.
+However, the act didn't mention political alliance and disqualified politicians started to join National Democratic Front.
 Later the government had to clarify the term "political party" in the act.
-But after the death of Suhrawardy in 5 December 1963, the alliance became inactive.
-In 22 January 1964, National Awami Party, All-Pakistan Awami League and Council Muslim League reformed the political alliance.
+But after the death of Suhrawardy on 5 December 1963, the alliance became inactive.
+On 22 January 1964, National Awami Party, All-Pakistan Awami League and Council Muslim League reformed the political alliance.
 However, the revival of political parties and differences among them was the reason of the alliance's failure.

 In 1969, the alliance ceased to exist and three major political group of the alliance, Nasrullah faction of All-Pakistan Awami League, Nizam-e-Islam Party and Justice Party merged with Pakistan Democratic Party.